Keeping a symptoms diary

 Resources to monitor symptoms

 Some of you may be using an app with your phone to track your symptoms, and there are a few versions available.
 These apps are pre-set and can sometimes be inflexible as to which symptoms you can monitor.
+I wanted to be quite specific of which symptoms I charted and also be able to add in daily notes which is why my own custom design suited me best.

 About the Author

-My name is Carolyn Levett, the Founder of endo-resolved - I am an Integrative Health Coach having studied nutrition, naturopathy, aromatherapy as well as being a published author.
-I used to suffer from severe endometriosis and was able to regained my health and heal from the disease with the support of nutrition and natural therapies.
+Hi, I am Carolyn Levett, the Founder here at endo-resolved - I am an Integrative Health Coach having studied nutrition, naturopathy and aromatherapy as well as being a published author of three endometriosis books.
+I used to suffer from severe endometriosis and was fortunate to be able to regained my health and recover from this disease with the support of nutrition, natural therapies and lots of determination.

-My motivation is to help other women with endometriosis to heal their bodies so they may overcome this awful disease without having to rely on toxic drugs and surgeries which can cause further damage - with healing thoughts, Carolyn.
+My motivation is to help other women with endometriosis to heal their bodies so they may start to overcome this awful disease without having to totally rely on toxic drugs and surgeries which can cause further damage - with healing thoughts, Carolyn.